 - Add bell pepper and tomato sauce and cover the pan.
 Let everything simmer for about 15 minutes.

 - Add coconut cream and ground mustard seed.
 Add the rest of the ghee.
 Let it simmer for another 10 minutes.
 Give it a try and add sea salt and black pepper, to your taste preference.
+To make the arrowroot slurry, combine arrowroot with water and mix well until smooth.
+Slowly pour in a little at a time into the pot while stirring.
+Keep adding until it reaches your desired thickness.

 - Garnish with cilantro, extra coconut cream and some pine nuts, if you'd like.
 Serve on a bed of cauliflower rice, regular rice or with naan bread.